Glenn Stok

 Image by Photo Mix.
 Pixabay License.

-Few People Have an Interest in Shared Content
+Few People are Interested in Shared Content

 You're wasting your time when you try to get friends, family, and followers to read your content by posting about it on social media.
 They are not interested in your work because they haven't searched its subject for any particular reason.

-Your time is better spent putting effort into writing stellar quality content that ranks well with Google.
 You don’t need to struggle with getting readers when Google does an excellent job bringing an audience.
 So let the algorithm do the work.
 It does a better job attracting readers interested in your content than you would do posting about it.

 A Better Use of Your Time